abdirahodan/abdirahodana/content/project/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Projects
+  title: "A Sidebar for Your Projects"
   description: |
     Projects can be anything!
     Check out the _index.md file in the /project folder